jameshsu1125/lesca-facebook-share/readme.md

 # Why use it?

-It jsut use for share url to Facebook simply.
+It use for share url to Facebook simply.

 #### [Live Demo](https://jameshsu1125.github.io/lesca-facebook-share/)